lucidrains/soundstorm-pytorch/README.md

 - <a href="https://github.com/lucasnewman">Lucas Newman</a> for basically training a small working Soundstorm with models across multiple repositories, showing it all works end-to-end.
 Models include <a href="https://github.com/lucidrains/audiolm-pytorch">SoundStream</a>, <a href="https://github.com/lucidrains/spear-tts-pytorch">Text-to-Semantic T5</a>, and finally the SoundStorm transformer here.

+- <a href="https://github.com/Jiang-Stan">@Jiang-Stan</a> for identifying a critical bug in the iterative demasking!

 ## Install

 ```bash